Lord's Resistance Army

-The LRA was listed as a terrorist group by the United States, but it has since been removed from the list of designated active terrorist groups.
+In 2001, the LRA was listed as a terrorist group by the United States, but it has since been removed from the list of designated active terrorist groups.
 It has been accused of widespread human rights violations, including murder, abduction, mutilation, child sex slavery, and recruitment of child soldiers.

 History

 Uganda's north and south are politically divided.
 The south and east are largely inhabited by Bantu-speakers, such as the Baganda people, who were historically agriculturists.
 Uganda's north is largely inhabited by the Nilotic-speaking Acholi, who had engaged in hunting, farming, and livestock herding in the past.
-The ethnic and cultural tensions within Uganda grew during the years following the creation of the Protectorate of Uganda in 1894.
+The ethnic and cultural tensions within Uganda grew with time following the creation of the Protectorate of Uganda in 1894.
 While the agricultural Baganda people worked closely with the British, the Acholi and other northern ethnic groups supplied much of the national manual labor and came to comprise a majority of the military.

-The southern region became the center for commercial trade development.
-The livestock-raising Acholi from the north of Uganda were resented for dominating the army and policing.
+The southern region became the center of commercial development.
+The livestock-raising Acholi from the north of Uganda were resented for dominating the army and police.
 Following the country's independence in 1962, Uganda's ethnic groups continued to compete with each other within the bounds of Uganda's new political system.